TimeBandit/guides/refacoring-ui.md

 Assume everything will be super hard to implement.
 So leave nice to have out till later.

 ### Choose a personality

+Look at the site that are visited by the sorts of people you want to reach but don't copy.